sibyxavier-admin/Zabbix-Grafana-Monitoring/README.md

 ```
 ---
 ✅ Result
-A single Grafana dashboard now gives real-time visibility across the entire campus network — servers, switches, printers, and cameras — with automated email alerts firing the moment a device goes down.
-Troubleshooting that used to mean checking device-by-device now starts with one dashboard.
+"A single Grafana dashboard now gives real-time visibility across the entire *enterprise infrastructure* - servers, switches, printers, and cameras..."
 ---
 🙌 Credits
-Built and documented by [Your Name] — IT Network & System Administrator.
+Built and documented by SIBY XAVIER IT Network & System Administrator.
 Feel free to fork this repo and adapt the setup for your own infrastructure!